armlesswunder/random_flutter/README.md

 ## Settings screen (Top right)
 There are a variety of utils and settings listed here.
 They are all described at a high level in the app.

+## Core concepts:
+I expect every user of the app to read and understand the following core concepts:

+**List settings:** A setting which is saved for a particular list only **Checkboxes:** check items off your list by enabling checkboxes in list settings **Assets:** images can be stored in the assets folder.
+These images can be a variety of image file types (.png, .webp, .gif, etc..)
+When you download a list with image files, I expect users to put the files in the assets folder with respect to the list creators conventions.

+Asset Folder location:
+Desktop: C:\Users\\<your_user_name\>\Documents\random_data\assets
+Android: ../Internal storage/Android/data/com.abw4v.random_app_flutter.random_app/files/assets

 ## Download example lists
 Download examples [here](https://github.com/armlesswunder/random_flutter/blob/main/assets/presets) if you want to see the app in action

 # Guide: Advanced
 This section contains information for technical individuals who wish to make their own lists for the app.

-## Core concepts:
-**List settings:** A setting which is saved for a particular list only **Checkboxes:** check items off your list by enabling checkboxes in list settings

 ## Main screen
 The screen you see when you open the app.
 I will describe the functionality in detail here, going left to right, top to bottom: